nipy/nitime/doc/devel/development_workflow.rst

    compare.
 Usually these will be ``master`` and ``my-new-feature`` (where that is your feature branch name).
 #.
 At this point you should get a nice summary of the changes.
 Copy the
-   URL for this, and post it to the `Nitime mailing list`_, asking for review.
+   URL for this, and post it to the `nitime mailing list`_, asking for review.
 The URL will look something like:
    ``http://github.com/your-user-name/nitime/compare/master...my-new-feature``.
    There's an example at